adammcdonagh/open-task-framework/README.md

 - `OTF_SSH_KEY` - The private SSH key to use by default for all SSH connections.
 This is essential when using a basic docker container to trigger OTF.
 If not specified, it will default to use any private SSH keys available to the user executing the application.
 - `OTF_REMOTE_SCRIPT_BASE_DIR` - Alternative location to drop the temporary `transfer.py` script on remote hosts using SSH protocol.
 Default is `/tmp`
 - `OTF_STAGING_DIR` - Staging base directory to place files before they're dropped into their final location.
 Default is `/tmp`
+- `OTF_BATCH_RESUME_LOG_DATE` - Allow resuming of batch runs from a specific date.
+This is useful if you want to rerun a batch from a specific date, especially if the failure happens just after midnight and the date is no longer the same as the original run.
+Date format is `YYYYMMDD`

 ## Logging